JuBiotech/Supplement-to-Stratmann-et-al.-Bioinformatics-2025/README.md

 # Online Supplementary Information for 13CFLUX -- Third generation high-performance simulator for <sup>13</sup>C metabolic flux analysis

-With this script you will be able to reproduce most figures and data from the Supplementary information.
+With this script you will be able to reproduce figures and data from the Supplementary information.

 First, get the docker image by
 ```shell
 docker pull jugit-registry.fz-juelich.de/ibg-1/modsim/fluxomics/13cflux
 ```
 and clone this repository.

-To reproduce the results from S.6.2 you either need to download the results from zenodo and unpack them in the `data` directory, or generate the samples as described in section S.6.2

 Then run the examples by
 ```shell